oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-15-sleepreq.md

 «<mark title="Requirement MQTT-SN-3.15.5-2"><a name="MQTT-SN-3.15.5-2"></a>If there is a Virtual Connection for the Client, the Server MUST send a SLEEPRESP packet in response to a SLEEPREQ packet</mark>»[MQTT‑SN‑3.15.5‑2](#tab-MQTT-SN-3.15.5-2).

-«<mark title="Requirement MQTT-SN-3.15.5-3"><a name="MQTT-SN-3.15.5-3"></a>If there is no Virtual Connection associated with the SLEEPREQ, the Server MAY send a DISCONNECT with Reason Code xxx in response</mark>»[MQTT‑SN‑3.15.5‑3](#tab-MQTT-SN-3.15.5-3).
+«<mark title="Requirement MQTT-SN-3.15.5-3"><a name="MQTT-SN-3.15.5-3"></a>If there is no Virtual Connection associated with the SLEEPREQ, the Server MAY send a DISCONNECT with Reason Code 0xF4 (No Virtual Connection Exists) in response</mark>»[MQTT‑SN‑3.15.5‑3](#tab-MQTT-SN-3.15.5-3).

 «<mark title="Requirement MQTT-SN-3.15.5-4"><a name="MQTT-SN-3.15.5-4"></a>If the SLEEPREQ request is granted, the Server MUST suspend Keep Alive processing for the Virtual Connection</mark>»[MQTT‑SN‑3.15.5‑4](#tab-MQTT-SN-3.15.5-4).